The standard course load for graduate students is 3 3-credit classes per term. The Department offers a range of course options:

 The Catholic University is a member of the Washington Area Research University Consortium.
 Therefore, graduate students may take a class, if the course is not offered here, at another University.
 In order to do this, students need the approval of their advisor or Section Head, the Director of Graduate Studies, and the Associate Dean of Arts and Sciences.
 Application forms and instructions for registration can be found here: http://enrollmentservices.cua.edu/Registration-and-Records/Consortium.cfm.
 Only one consortium class may be taken each semester.

 Please note that in order to maintain your student status, graduate students must be continuously enrolled.
 Failure to enroll will result in a lapse in student status and may require a formal application for readmission to the University.
-For more details, see: http://arts-sciences.cua.edu/graduate/current-graduates.cfm#continuous
+For more details, see: https://arts-sciences.catholic.edu/academics/graduate-programs/current-graduates/index.html - continuous

 Once PhD students have completed comprehensive exams, they should register each semester for History 996: Doctoral Dissertation Guidance.